-- lan: it includes ports 1-4 and the wireless interface (if the wireless network is splitted into parts, the first part); - wan: for the WAN interface; it includes port 5.
+- lan: it includes ports 1-4 and the wireless interface; - wan: for the WAN interface; it includes port 5.

 The VLAN ID parameter is not specified for both groups.
 Such a setting means that these groups of ports are not assigned to any VLAN.